Considering Immigration Consequences For Criminal Charges

 In some cases, these consequences could have been avoided had a criminal immigration attorney provided informed advice and attempted to defend against such consequences.

-Many criminal charges trigger mandatory detention once the person is in removal proceedings.
+Many criminal charges trigger an arrest warrant and mandatory detention once the person is in removal proceedings.
 Immigration judges often lack the power to consider whether the person should remain in the US in light of equitable factors such as serious hardship to US citizen family members, length of time living in the US, or rehabilitation.

 Thus, immigration consequences of criminal convictions have a strong, often disproportionate, and often unavoidable impact on noncitizens defendants and their spouses and children.